 A deed is a legal document used to transfer Utah real estate.
 A deed allows one or more current owners, called grantors, to transfer Utah real estate to one or more new owners, called grantees.
-Transferring Utah real estate involves four general steps:
+Our online deed preparation service can create the following Utah deed forms:

 Utah recognizes three types of deeds that are defined by the warranty of title they provide:

-- Quitclaim Deed – Provides no warranty of title.
+- Utah Quit Claim Deed Form – Provides no warranty of title.
 The grantee takes the property “as is.”
 Although the deed effectively conveys whatever interest the grantor had, the grantee bears the risk of any title problem are other issues affecting the property.
 Quitclaim deeds are most often used when the property is transferred as a gift.
 Utah Code § 57-1-13.

 Utah also recognizes two types of deeds that are commonly used to avoid probate: